 MINUTES OF A MEETING OF THE ECONOMIC & COMMUNITY COMMITTEE

 PRESENT: Cllr.
-Hatcher (Chair), Cllrs.
-Beck, Fletcher, Kings and Pethurst
+Hatcher (Chair), Cllrs., Dyke, Fletcher, Pethurst, Rampling, Simpson and Tomlinson

 Declaration of Interests, Dispensations, Predetermination or Lobbying: